471143 Dziewanna

+Observation history

 Discovery

+The 1.3-meter Warsaw telescope at Las Campanas Observatory in Chile that was used to discover Dziewanna on 13 March 2010.

 Dziewanna was discovered on 13 March 2010 by Andrzej Udalski, Scott S. Sheppard, Marcin Kubiak, and Chad Trujillo using the 1.3-meter Warsaw telescope at Las Campanas Observatory in Chile.
 The object was reobserved on 5 April 2010 by the discoverers and on 8 April 2010 by amateur astronomer Jennie McCormick at Farm Cove Observatory in Auckland, New Zealand.
 The discovery of Dziewanna was announced by the Minor Planet Center on 8 April 2010, although the number of observations was not sufficient to accurately determine the object's orbit.
 Two hours after the discovery announcement, Andrew Lowe reported precovery observations of Dziewanna in Palomar Observatory's Near-Earth Asteroid Tracking survey images from 2002 and 2003, which revealed that the object followed a highly eccentric orbit around the Sun.